Exploring Conditions for Diffusion models in Robotic Control: Experiments

 \subsection{Main results}

-\textbf{Quantitative results.} We report experimental results from DMC, MetaWorld, and Adroit in Table~\ref{tab:dmc}, Table~\ref{tab:metaworld}, and Table~\ref{tab:adroit}, respectively.
+\textbf{Quantitative results.} We report experimental results from DMC and MetaWorld in Table~\ref{tab:combined_results}, and Adroit in Table~\ref{tab:adroit}.
 Among the task-agnostic baselines, while SCR performs best overall, we observe that VC-1 and CLIP outperform it in certain tasks.
 This highlights a fundamental limitation of such approaches: due to their task-agnostic nature, no single representation is guaranteed to excel across all tasks.
 In contrast, across all 12 tasks in the 3 evaluation suites, \ours establishes the new state-of-the-art, outperforming all baselines by a significant margin.

-Furthermore, we observe that more advanced task-adaptive baselines, CoOp and TADP, generally outperform text conditions, which aligns with our analysis and confirms our hypothesis that incorporating visual information is critical.
-Nonetheless, since CoOp and TADP were originally designed for tasks like image classification and semantic segmentation, their effectiveness in robotic control is limited, as shown by their minimal gains on DMC and Adroit.
+Furthermore, we observe that more advanced task-adaptive baselines, CoOp and TADP, generally outperform text conditions.
+This confirms our hypothesis that incorporating visual information is beneficial, given from the results of TADP which utilizes visual information in a limited manner with a global observation of the task.
+Nonetheless, since both methods were not designed for robotic control tasks, their effectiveness is limited as shown by their minimal gains on DMC and Adroit.
 In contrast, our method show solid improvements across all tasks.